snapshot-labs/snapshot-docs/faq.md

 <details>

-<summary>Your proposal cannot be submitted due to a missing Voting Validation rule required with the "ticket" strategy.
+<summary>Your proposal cannot be submitted due to a missing Voting validation rule required with the "ticket" strategy.
 What does it mean?</summary>

 ![](<.gitbook/assets/image (2) (2).png>)

-If your space is using only a [ticket](https://snapshot.org/#/strategy/ticket) Voting Strategy you are required to set a Voting Validation to minimize the risk of spam votes on your proposals. \
+If your space is using only a [ticket](https://snapshot.org/#/strategy/ticket) Voting strategy you are required to set a Voting validation to minimize the risk of spam votes on your proposals. \
-Without it, hackers can easily create multiple accounts (each getting 1 Voting Power) and take the voting process over.\
+Without it, hackers can easily create multiple accounts (each getting 1 Voting power) and take the voting process over.\
 \
 Have a read here to learn how to set it up: [#voting-validation-in-space-settings](user-guides/strategies/validation-strategies.md#voting-validation-in-space-settings "mention")